 In response to these challenges, KICTANet established the Tatua Digital Resilience Centre to offer a bouquet of services to SJOs in East Africa to enhance their digital resilience, quickly respond to and recover from digital threats, and harness the power of technology to enable them to achieve their mission in a digitally changing environment.

 The Tatua Digital Resilience Centre supports social justice organisations in East Africa, to maintain, grow, change, recover and survive in a changing environment by implementing effective digital strategies.
-It will initially provide support to SJOs in Kenya, Tanzania and Uganda working to advance digital rights, and thereafter scale to other organisations in East Africa, and ultimately, the continent.
+It provides support to SJOs in Kenya, Tanzania and Uganda working to advance digital rights.
+Afterwards, it will scale to other organisations in East Africa, and ultimately, the continent.
 The funding for the centre is initially from donor funds.
 It will in future adopt a subscription model and subsidised cost of services such as co-payment or contribution to the cost of services.
-In discharging its functions, the centre will foster strategic relationships to enable it to discharge its mandate.
+In discharging its functions, the centre fosters strategic relationships to enable it to discharge its mandate.

 Our Vision: Transformed safe communities through the power of ICTs.

 Our Mission: Promote an enabling environment in the ICT sector that is robust, open, accessible, and rights-based.

 Core Values: Transparency, accountability, integrity, inclusivity and good governance.

 Resilience Board: The Tatua Digital Resilience Advisory Board is composed of KICTANet, CIPESA, Pollicy, CIPIT, Article 19 Eastern Africa, and iHub.